base/node/reth/README.md

 ## Setup

-### Prerequisites

-- Docker and Docker Compose
-- Same requirements as the master README
+- See hardware requirements mentioned in the master README
 - For Base Reth mode: Access to a Flashblocks websocket endpoint (for `RETH_FB_WEBSOCKET_URL`)
   - We provide public websocket endpoints for mainnet and devnet, included in `.env.mainnet` and `.env.sepolia`